celacouture/burger/README.md

-Austin Burger Bingo
+# Austin Burger Bingo

-An App for Keeping Track of Austin's Awesome Burgers using Node, Express, Handlebars, and MySQL.
+### An App for Keeping Track of Austin's Awesome Burgers using Node, Express, Handlebars, and MySQL.

+## Screen Shots